wjj31767/robotik2/character 1 and 2.md

   - for humanoid robot design
   - Imitation of human actions
   - Action recognition
-  - Visualisation of human movements
+  - Visualization of human movements
 - *Interfaces and data structures* for the *transfer of motor knowledge* between different embodiments

 #### Models: